Published by Deborah Negron M.A.

 Now, I love the camera.
 But often times you will catch me behind it.
 I will capture moments of bliss.
 I will look and see the joy in others, laughter, tenderness and such.
 This is why I love photography.

 Gentle, quiet, wise and strong.
-Weak, in pain, he was always the same.
+When weak, in pain, he was always the same.
 He was a Godly man.
 His faith and his life had congruecy.

 The man you saw on Subday was that same man on Monday.
 At home and at church there was no difference.

 Daddy was a true Believer.
-Thee was hypocrisy in him.
+There was no hypocrisy in him.
 There was no two faced behavior.
 No, Daddy was just as you see him here.
 A well tempered man.
 The Fruits of the Holy Spirit were evident in all he did.

 Blessed is the man that walketh not in the counsel of the ungodly, nor standeth in the way of sinners, nor sitteth in the seat of the scornful.
 But his delight is in the law of the Lord ; and in his law doth he meditate day and night.
 And he shall be like a tree planted by the rivers of water, that bringeth forth his fruit in his season; his leaf also shall not wither; and whatsoever he doeth shall prosper.